Data Integrity Patterns in the Torah

 The Torah (the Pentateuch in Greek) consists of the following first five books of the Bible:

 Unlike other divinely inspired biblical books, the five books are said to have been dictated directly to Moses letter by letter by G-d.
-Since its first transcription, the Torah has been copied tens of thousands of times by specially trained scribes called Sofrim.
+Since its first transcription, the Torah has been copied thousands of times by specially trained Sofrim scribes.
 Each Torah scroll is reproduced by hand from an earlier scroll with the warning (Talmud Eruvin 13a) that:

 This notion that every word and letter must be preserved in the Torah is also echoed in the New Testament in Matthew 5:18: